HackCU/pages/_pages/policies/travel.md

 ## Reimbursement method

-- We will send reimbursements through checks to the address that you set when submitting your receipt.
+- We will send reimbursements through PayPal or Venmo to the user that you set when submitting your receipt.
-- Checks may take 30-60 days to arrive to you.
 - If you can't sign up to either please send us an email at [contact@hackcu.org](mailto:contact@hackcu.org).

 ## Submit your flight/bus receipts